Opinion | Zelensky reminds us that impunity is the enemy of justice

 He’s right.
 Allowing Russia’s aggression to succeed would mean ratifying a future that privileges power over justice, autocracy over self-determination and impunity over accountability.

 The trial of human decency the world is looking at now should have been obvious long ago.
-It was seen clearly by some, including a humanitarian well-versed in the workings of power politics.
+It was seen clearly by some, including a humanitarian well versed in the workings of power politics.
 David Miliband, who served as Britain’s foreign secretary from 2007 to 2010, is president of International Rescue Committee, one of the world’s oldest and most respected refugee relief agencies.

 In 2019, Miliband gave a speech that was unrelenting in describing the suffering of the time and eerily prescient about what was to come.
 Miliband called our era “the Age of Impunity,” a moment “when those engaged in conflicts around the world — and there are many — believe they can get away with anything, including murder, whatever the rules and norms.
 And because they can get away with anything, they do everything.”